shironeko1337/auto-img/backup.md

 - [x] Fix visualize animation.
 - [x] Move centralizer playground to demo.
 - [x] Find a way to render static README files in the demo.
-- [ ] use a static image to replace all occurances in the demo
+- [ ] use a static image to replace all occurances of the cattle in the demo
 - [ ] make screenshot test results identical xos